ACC-AJRCA Pilot Program for Accelerated ACC Associate Membership

 Committed.
 Sacred.
 Strong.
 Beautiful.
 Forward-Facing.

-During academic years 2025 through 2027, final-year AJRCA cantorial students who wish to become members of the American Conference of Cantors may choose to apply for membership through the following process:
+AJRCA cantorial students who wish to become members of the American Conference of Cantors may choose to apply for membership through the following accelerated process:

-• Fill out the ACC-AJRCA Pilot Associate Membership Application and return it to the ACC office for processing along with the following documentation:
+• Fill out the ACC-AJRCA Pilot Associate Membership Application on the ACC website.

-1. Two letters of recommendation from current members in good standing of the ACC who are familiar with the candidate’s personal qualities and professional work.
+1. A letter of recommendation from a current member in good standing of the ACC who is familiar with the candidate’s personal qualities and professional work.
+This is in addition to the required recommendation of the Dean of the program who is an ACC member.

 2. Two letters of recommendation from individuals with whom the candidate has worked in a professional capacity.